SchneiderCode/Documentation/docs/getting_started/faq.md

 	```
 	The `sshare` command will print out a table of information regarding your usage and priority on all allocations.
 The `-U` flag will specify the current user and the `-l` flag will print out more details in the table.
 The field we are looking for is the _LevelFS_.
 The LevelFS holds a number from 0 to infinity that describes the fair share of an association in relation to its other siblings in an account.
 Over-serviced accounts will have a LevelFS between 0 and 1.
 Under-serviced accounts will have a LevelFS greater than 1.
 Accounts that haven't run any jobs will have a LevelFS of infinity (inf).

-	For more information on fair share the `sshare` command, [take a look at Slurm's documentation on fair share](https://slurm.schedmd.com/fair_tree.html) Or [check out the Slurm reference page on sshare](https://slurm.schedmd.com/sshare.html)
+	For more information on fair share the `sshare` command, [take a look at Slurm's documentation on fair share](https://slurm.schedmd.com/fair_tree.html) or [check out the Slurm reference page on sshare](https://slurm.schedmd.com/sshare.html)
 ::::

 ### Why is my job pending with reason `ReqNodeNotAvail`?